ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/train-test.md

 ![#fork](/images/fork.png)

-Create a fork within a GitHub Enterprise Organization where you have access to the Arm-based GitHub runners.
+Create a fork within a GitHub Enterprise Organization where you have access to the Arm-hosted GitHub runners.

 You will now inspect and walk through the code included in the repository to train and test a NN model on the GTSRB dataset.